What Legacy

-Old certainties are disappearing as we enter a time of rapid and profound technological, political, economic, environmental, institutional and social change.
-Indeed, advances in Artificial Intelligence, bioengineering and genomics will even change what it is like to be human.
+But of course it’s not only our natural world.
+Old certainties are disappearing all around us as we enter a time of rapid and profound technological, political, economic, environmental, institutional and social change.
+Indeed, advances in Artificial Intelligence, bioengineering, genomics and brain computer interfaces will probably even change what it is like to be human.

 Individually and collectively, personally and professionally, in our workplaces and in our homes, we need new answers if we are to thrive.
-This requires an unprecedented level of flexibility, imagination and creativity to build a future for all of us.
-We don’t just need new thoughts; we need new ways of thinking.
+This requires an unprecedented level of flexibility, imagination and creativity to build a future which works for all of us.

 Our brains are capable of both the most sublime achievements in arts and sciences, as well as the most numbing cruelty and destruction.
 How we choose to use them will determine our individual and collective futures.

-The remarkable developments in cognitive neurosciences (and related disciplines) demonstrate just how powerful and flexible our evolutionarily developed brains are.
-These provide the grounding for our approach.
+The remarkable developments in cognitive neurosciences (and related disciplines) demonstrate just how powerful and flexible our evolutionarily developed brains really are.

 Our Evolutionary Brains